 A driving rationale for starting United Baristas was to enable a full and productive working life for coffee equipment to help lower the industry’s environmental impacts.
-By facilitating the buying and selling of used equipment between equipment, we understood that this would support the ongoing viability of the coffee industry, help baristas and businesses to achieve their individual goals, and lower the industry’s carbon emissions.
+By facilitating the buying and selling of used equipment between baristas, we understood that this would support the ongoing viability of the coffee industry, help baristas and businesses to achieve their individual goals and lower the industry’s carbon emissions.

 United Baristas Marketplace was our first service.
 Over time we’ve also added services to:

 - provide information on the maintenance of equipment